AlexYouXin/PnPNet/README.md

 2. confirm model settings according to the networks folder.
 3. `python train.py`

+# Acknowledgements
+Part of codes are borrowed from other open-source github projects.
+Thanks for the codebase from Mask2former, nnUNet and TransUNet

 # Citation
 If you use our code or models in your work or find it is helpful, please cite the corresponding paper: